Ayurvedic nutrition, lifestyle and herbs

-What is Ayurvedic medicine?
+What is Ayurveda?

 “Ayush” means “life” and “Veda” means “science / knowledge” in Sanskrit.

 Ayurveda (prounounced as “EYE – oor – VAY – duh”) is an Indian medical system that has been in use for several thousand years.
 The foundations of multiple modern therapies, including surgery, are rooted in Ayurveda.
+These days more and more modern research papers emerge proving efficiency of Ayurvedic treatments (for the record, modern research the way we know it today is less than two hundred years old (-:).

 Ayurveda gives one a very elegant, logical and practical way of viewing reality.

-Ayurveda provides a bird’s eye view of human health and wellbeing in the context of the environment.
+It provides a bird’s eye view of human health and wellbeing in the context of the environment.
 It takes into account the whole person, with their individual traits and circumstances, rather than reducing diseases to the physical body parts out of context.
 This offers a truly personalised approach to patients.

 How does it work in practice?

 You will receive a clear nutritional plan and lifestyle recommendations.
 You will also receive a herbal mix or an individual herb that you will need to take for several months.
 After the initial consultation, it will take you some time to introduce the suggested changes into your daily routine.
-It is recommended to have a follow-up consultation in about 1.5-2 months to see how you respond to the treatment and to adjust it if needed.
+Although the results might be seen just after a few days of taking herbs and introducing changes in diet and lifestyle, the real goal is to gradually restore balance.
+It is recommended to have a follow-up consultation in a few weeks to see how you respond to the treatment and to adjust it if needed.